Wind Energy in Society

-This course provides an overview of the elements of the planning for the development of a wind farm.
+This course provides you with an overview of the elements of the planning process for the development of wind farms.

-The siting of a wind farm is explained within the context of society, the environment and fundamental economic principles.
+You will get the siting of a wind farm explained within the context of society, the environment, and fundamental economic principles.

 - Describe the major steps in the planning process to obtain the planning permit for both onshore and offshore wind farms.

 - Explain the main steps in the process when carrying out an environmental impact study (EIA).

 - Identify the main environmental impacts of wind power and suggest mitigation measures.

 - Describe possible ways in which a local community can benefit from a wind farm.